Democratic Alliance (South Africa): Land

 The DA is resolutely against land expropriation without compensation.
-This is in response to the ANC and the EFF's recent attempts to change section 25 of the Constitution which deals with land reform.
+This is in response to the ANC and the Economic Freedom Fighters (EFF) recent attempts to change section 25 of the Constitution which deals with land reform.
 The DA says that changing the Constitution will open the floodgates and undermine property rights, allowing government to own all land and forcing all South Africans to be only permanent tenants of the land.
 The party says that it is committed to ensuring that those entitled to land receive it in the form of direct ownership, and not as lifelong tenants.

 The DA's "Land of Opportunity" programme supports the "willing buyer, willing seller" principle, though it also allows for expropriation for reform purposes in certain limited circumstances.
 The party has been critical of the resources that government has allocated to land reform, claiming that government has not been sufficiently active in buying up land that comes onto the market.
 Though the DA believes this could speed up the pace of land reform, their policies have been vocally criticised by members of the Tripartite Alliance.
 Land Affairs Minister Thoko Didiza accused the DA of attempting to "stifle" land reform, while the South African Communist Party contended that the DA's policies overly favoured big business.
 In a speech at the DA's national congress in April 2018, DA Leader, Mmusi Maimane, praised DA Western Cape Provincial Leader, Bonginkosi Madikizela, for overseeing the delivery of 91 000 title deeds in the province and allowing residents to have full title deeds to their homes.